Lux Algo Premium Review: Honest Take After 6 Months

 Signal accuracy is solid - On daily timeframes with level 4+ signals, I'm hitting about 65-70% win rate.
 That's actually pretty good for any indicator.

-Saves massive amounts of time - Manual market structure analysis used to take me 20-30 minutes per chart.
+Saves time - Manual market structure analysis used to take me 20-30 minutes per chart.
 Now it's instant.

-Multi-asset compatibility - Works great on forex, crypto, and stocks.
+Multi-asset - Works on forex, crypto, and stocks.
 I've tested it across all three.

 Active community - Their Discord has 20k+ members and people actually help each other.
-Plus the Lux Algo team is pretty responsive to questions.
+The Lux Algo team responds to questions fairly quickly.

 The Meh

-Learning curve is steep - Even with beginner mode, expect to spend 1-2 weeks just figuring out what everything means.
+Steep learning curve - Even with beginner mode, expect 1-2 weeks just figuring out what everything means.
 Their documentation is good but dense.

-Conflicting signals happen - Sometimes you'll get a bullish signal on the 4H but bearish on the daily.
-You need to develop your own rules for handling this.
+Conflicting signals - Sometimes you'll get bullish on the 4H but bearish on the daily.
+You need your own rules for handling this.

 Not magic - You still need to understand basic market structure, risk management, and position sizing.
 This won't turn a losing trader into a winner overnight.